sonic-net/SONiC/doc/mgmt/SONiC_OC_FDB_get_support_HLD.md

 ```

 ##### 3.6.2.2.5 show mac address-table interface Ethernet <port-id>
-This Command provides the no. of MAC entries matching the particular physical port-id present in the system.
+This command provides the number of MAC entries matching the particular physical port-id present in the system.
 ```
 sonic# show mac address-table interface Ethernet 0
 -----------------------------------------------------------